 While Kevin Parker has never revealed the extent of his fortune, the collective value of his real estate properties alone likely exceeds $2.34 million.
 How much he has accrued or spent on his way top remains a mystery.
 This said, with recent live performances grossing well over $500,000, Tame Impala’s net worth will only continue to grow when touring resumes in 2021.

-View every installment of GG’s Net Worth column here.
+View every instalment of GG’s Net Worth column here.